eformat/ragit-dev/docs/3-simple-rag/README.md

 This may be using [composer.ai](https://redhat-composer-ai.github.io/documentation/demo/walkthrough)

-Choose a framework (will be opinionated here - but could be any framework ultimately)
+We extend the [local exercises](2-local-rag/README.md), choose a framework (will be opinionated here - but could be any framework ultimately)

 - [langchain](https://python.langchain.com/docs/tutorials/rag/)
 - [llamaindex](https://docs.llamaindex.ai/en/stable/examples/low_level/oss_ingestion_retrieval/)